 There is growing evidence that wearing a face covering in an enclosed space helps protect individuals and those around them from COVID-19.

-A face covering can be very simple and may be worn in enclosed spaces where social distancing isn't possible.
-It just needs to cover your mouth and nose.
+A face covering can be very simple; it just needs to cover your mouth and nose.
 It is not the same as a face mask, such as the surgical masks or respirators used by health and care workers.
 Similarly, face coverings are not the same as the PPE used to manage risks like dust and spray in an industrial context.
 Supplies of PPE, including face masks, must continue to be reserved for those who need them to protect against risks in their workplace, such as health and care workers, and those in industrial settings like those exposed to dust hazards.

 Face coverings are not a replacement for the other ways of managing risk, including minimising time spent in contact, using fixed teams and partnering for close-up work, and increasing hand and surface washing.
-These other measures remain the best ways of managing risk in the workplace and government would therefore not expect to see employers relying on face coverings as risk management for the purpose of their health and safety assessments.
+These other measures remain the best ways of managing risk in the workplace and the government would therefore not expect to see employers relying on face coverings as risk management for the purpose of their health and safety assessments.